Apply for a Grant

-We will begin accepting applications for the 2018-2019 cycle in Fall 2017.
-To learn more about the Naomi Foundation and its grant application process, please continue reading.
+To learn more about the Naomi Foundation and its general grant application process, please continue reading.

 How do you select grantees?

-All applications are collected and reviewed by the foundation’s executive director and adviser to the board of directors.
+All applications are completed online through our application process.
+We do not accept unsolicited applications.
+Submitted applications are collected and reviewed by the foundation’s executive director and adviser to the board of directors.
 Applicant organizations are vetted and researched.
-The foundation also consults with its advisory committee, which consists of practitioners, researchers, and policy experts to evaluate the pool of applicants and identify areas where the foundation’s resources are needed most.
+The foundation also consults with its advisory committee, which consists of practitioners, researchers, and policy experts, to evaluate the pool of applicants and identify areas where the foundation’s resources are needed most.
 With this input, the board of directors carefully reviews the applications and interviews select applicants.
 The board makes its final decisions by voting.

 What kind of projects do you support?